Your Sound Makes the Difference

 When you select any rhythm or style for a song, you assume that the accompaniment is independent of the melody.
 But this independence is a fiction that does not exist in music.
 It is bought by the fact that the accompaniment for every conceivable melody is limited to the lowest common denominator.
 And this denominator is formed by the chords or chord tones of the harmony.

 Real accompaniments, on the other hand, are moving with the melody in one key.
-Therefore, at least all 7 tones of the respective key can be played to each chord.
+Therefore, all 7 tones of the respective key can be played at least melodically to each chord.
 This applies to both melody and accompaniment.

-Since auto accompaniment is played with chords, we can also look at it from the chords and say that for each chord all 7 tones of its chord scale can be played.
-This is just a different point of view, without changing anything about the facts.
+Since the auto accompaniment is played with chords, we can also look at it from the chords and say that to each chord at least melodically all 7 tones of its chord scale can be played.
+This is just another way of looking at it without changing the facts.

 -